-The tangible benefits of a university’s research are extraordinary.
-When Cornell faculty teach and perform services for the community within their domain of expertise, we immediately understand these benefits.
-But when Cornell faculty conduct research and that research materializes into a cure for a disease, a better medical procedure, a new green product, or a faster and more compact computer, we connect with the extraordinary potential of academic research.
+The tangible benefits of a research university are extraordinary.
+When Cornell faculty teach and perform services in the community within their domain of expertise, we immediately connect with the university’s rich values of education and engagement.
+When Cornell faculty conduct research, and that research materializes into a cure for a disease, a new green product, a better medical tool, a great-tasting nutritious food product, or a faster and more compact mobile device, we connect with the remarkable impact of academic research.

 - › they licensed Cornell inventions and discoveries;

-- › they were founded within the region by Cornell faculty, staff, students, and alumni; or
+- › they were founded by Cornell faculty, staff, students, and alumni

-- › their proximity to Cornell’s academic resources is beneficial to their success.
+- › their proximity to Cornell’s resources is beneficial to their success.

-With the $974.2 million (FY 2016) in research expenditures and start-up companies translating research and technology into products, services, and jobs, Cornell’s research increasingly helps to secure the region’s prosperity.
-Cornell University thanks the companies participating in this project.
+With the $985.5 million (FY 2017) in research expenditures and an array of spin-off companies, translating research and technology into products, services, and jobs, Cornell research serves the region, New York State, and the nation.